-- Inoculate a pure growth of the suspected organism on a blood agar plate or tryptone soya agar with blood added by streaking all over the surface of the medium
+- Inoculate a pure growth of the suspected organism on a blood agar plate or get link tryptone soya agar with blood added by streaking all over the surface of the medium

 - Place an optochin disc on the center of the inoculum

 - Incubate at a temperature of 35-37 °C for a period of 18-24 hours in 5% Carbon Dioxide

 - Examine for zone of Inhibition